Facts about tax time procrastination

 It doesn’t matter whether it is lodging for the first time or for the tenth time.
 Lodging tax returns intimidate small business owners and are another contributor to tax time procrastination.

 While the process may seem difficult to understand, in reality, it’s not as bad as you think.
-Did you know that the Australian Tax Office provides support systems to better understand how to complete a tax return?
-It’s only a matter of utilizing all the resources available especially in this digital age where almost everything can be done online.
-Just make sure all your records and documents are with you when lodging tax returns via the web or mobile apps to avoid mistakes and incorrect claims.
+Just make sure all your records and documents are with you when lodging tax returns to avoid mistakes and incorrect claims.

 Catching up on different tax rules from year to year.